Shopify/polaris/src/components/Popover/README.md

 If a popover contains actions, they should:

 - Be clear and predictable: merchants should be able to anticipate what will happen when they click on an action item.
-Never deceive a merchant by mislabeling an action.
+Never deceive merchants by mislabeling an action.

 <!-- usagelist -->